rdparedes/linelos/README.md

 Amount $ 1.00.
 ```

-You can send Linelos a request with params similar to what you would type in a
+You can send Linelos a request with a query param similar to what you would
 search inside your gmail client

 ```bash